 Reviews are becoming a larger and larger factor in not only local listings but also your SEO as a whole.
 This raises the value of developing an ongoing plan to encourage reviews.
 Make sure to respond to reviews to show that the feedback is welcomed.

 If there is a negative review, responding (most of the time) shows you are interested in fixing a problem.
 Having an overall positive review status will increase the chances of both a physical visit and a click-through to your site.
-Also, if you are running a paid search campaign with Google there are additional benefits to having reviews.

 Add great photos